reimunyancat/yt_downloader/README.md

 # YouTube Downloader

 A simple and efficient command-line tool to download YouTube videos as MP4 or extract audio as MP3 using yt-dlp.
+Features asynchronous operations and multithreading for fast batch downloads.

 ## Features